FHIR/FSHSchool/content/docs/SUSHI/project/_index.md

 ## Initializing a SUSHI Project

-Setting up a fully-featured FSH project can be complex, so SUSHI provides an `--init` option to do it automatically.
-When `sushi --init` is run, SUSHI will request project information from the user:
+Setting up a fully-featured FSH project can be complex, so SUSHI provides an `init` command to do it automatically.
+When `sushi init` is run, SUSHI will request project information from the user:

 ```text
 Name (Default: ExampleIG): my-project